etlegacy/etlegacy/README.md

 which in turn is based on the GPL'd source code of Wolfenstein: Enemy Territory.

-Its main goal is to fix bugs and clean up the codebase while remaining (somewhat) compatible with the ET 2.60b version.
+Its main goal is to fix bugs and clean up the codebase while remaining compatible with the ET 2.60b version.

 GENERAL NOTES
 =============